DrDrrae/ClickUpPowerShell/Docs/Get-ClickUpFolders.md

 ```

 ### -Archived
-If set to $true, will return archived spaces in addition to non-archived spaced.
+If set to true, will return archived spaces in addition to non-archived spaced.

 ```yaml
 Type: Boolean